Axel-DaMage/Faster/README.md

 # Faster
 ![Static Badge](https://img.shields.io/badge/license-MIT-green) ![Static Badge](https://img.shields.io/badge/100%25%20python-green) ![Static Badge](https://img.shields.io/badge/Wizard-magenta)
 <img src="Banners/Banner_Faster.png" width="10%" align="right" />

-Note: This script is still on development, if any error is encounter please go to issues and make a new
+Note: This script is still on development, if any error is encounter please go to issues and make a new issue

 Faster is an easy to use script that config your FastFetch for you.